Personal website of Gregory K. Maxey, Commander USN (Retired)

 If you would like to donate, please use the appropriate donate button to access PayPal.
 Thank you!

-The purpose of this Microsoft Word Tips & Microsoft Word Help page is to publish and describe my "Content Control Tools" Word template add-in version 3.0.
+The purpose of this Microsoft Word Tips & Microsoft Word Help page is to publish and describe my "Content Control Tools" Word template add-in.

 A general description of content controls with links to several related tips pages is available here: Content Controls.

 The Content Controls Tools add-in leverages many of the techniques and processes published in earlier pages and brings those processes together with several new features into one compact add-in tool that you can use to empower content controls and simplify working with them in your templates and documents.

 Note: This tips page was created using screen graphics from Word 2013 & 2010.
 Several advanced features of the add-in (e.g., rich text content control mapping) are not available in earlier Word versions.
 If you have an earlier Word version then your actual display when using the add-in will appear differently.

 Working on this project was like solving a riddle and it was by far more ambitious and time consuming of any project before it.
 With each step it seemed that I would stumble on or uncover a new complication.
 Thanks for all the feedback from users.
 Through that feedback I have been able to track down and resolve many issues that I hadn't discovered on my own.

 The add-in user interface consists of a userform that is initiated from either a control on the ribbon add-ins tab or quick access toolbar (QAT).
 The ribbon and QAT controls are shown below.